Skip to content

 // Make a specific scalar field nullable.
 This is *not* supported for

-// slices, maps, or structs.
+// maps or structs.
 Structs *must* use the method above.

 type MyStruct2 struct {